-Improving At-Risk K-3 Readers
+Improving At-Risk K-3 Readers Component

-The measure and component relate to Ohio’s Third Grade Reading Guarantee, which aims to make sure that all students are reading at grade level by the end of third grade.
+The measure and component relate to Ohio’s Third Grade Reading Guarantee, which aims to make sure all students are reading at grade level by the end of third grade.
 The guarantee drives attention to students from kindergarten through third grade who are struggling readers and makes sure they get the help they need to succeed in reading.
 Through this initiative, districts and schools diagnose reading issues, create individualized reading improvement and monitoring plans, and provide intensive reading interventions.

 The grades for this measure and component are based on the percentage of students in each of the following situations:

-- Students who were not on track in reading last year in kindergarten and now are on track in first grade;
+- Students who were not on track in reading last school year in kindergarten and now are on track in first grade;

 Last Modified: 5/13/2021 7:16:42 AM